-Stocks rise for the fourth-consecutive session as tech rally leads gains
+Stocks rise for the fourth consecutive session as tech rally leads gains

-While tech was the best-performing sector ETF, the rally was broad-based, with all sector ETFs rising higher except for health care.
+While tech was the best-performing sector ETF, the rally was broad-based, with all sector ETFs rising higher except for healthcare.

 All major US indexes rose ahead of tomorrow’s holiday.
-While tech was the best-performing sector ETF, the rally was broad-based with every sector ETF gaining except for health care.
+While tech was the best-performing sector ETF, the rally was broad-based, with every sector ETF gaining except for healthcare.
 The Google versus OpenAI split in the AI trade continued, but in a reversal of recent trends, stocks linked to OpenAI rallied, with Nvidia, CoreWeave, Oracle, and Advanced Micro Devices all gaining.
 Meanwhile, Alphabet was modestly lower.

 Stocks that moved higher:

-Robinhood was the best-performing stock in the S&P 500, rising after the brokerage announced yesterday a joint venture with Susquehanna to enhance its prediction market business.
+Robinhood was the best-performing stock in the S&P 500, rising after the brokerage announced yesterday a joint venture with Susquehanna to enhance its prediction markets business.
 (Robinhood Markets Inc. is the parent company of Sherwood Media, an independently operated media company subject to certain legal and regulatory restrictions.
 I own Robinhood stock as part of my compensation.)

 Dell was the benchmark index’s third-best performer after reporting upbeat Q4 guidance in yesterday’s Q3 earnings call.